Purposeful Living

 When You’re Struggling to Cherish Life

-Last week, a friend asked what life’s like with three kids.
-I told her I hadn’t slept more than one consecutive hour since the newest addition to our family arrived on the scene.
+Last week, a friend asked how I was navigating life with three kids.
+I told her I hadn’t slept more than one consecutive hour since little Aiden arrived.
 I was honest about the chaos and the constantness of this lovely little life we’ve created for ourselves.
 She smiled and said something about how I should cherish life in this season.

 She had good intentions.